skijit/notes/programming/web/angular2/angular2-confoo.md

     - One benefit of using RxJs (over promises) is that you can have multiple subscribers
     - rxmarbles.com
         - nice graphical representation of debounce and similar aggregations/operators
-- Http has stdget, put, post, delete
+- Http module has std get, put, post, delete
 - When you import and inject a Module, like the HttpModule, you don't need to register a Provider.
     - That is handled internally by the module.
     - Basically, it is only custom services which need to be registered as Providers